No reviews

 • Use

-The taste of dried marjoram comes out best when the leaves are added towards the end of the preparation time, and are given a maximum of ten minutes to absorb water again, to develop flavor and to share with the dish .
+The flavor of dried marjoram is best achieved when the leaves are added towards the end of the cooking time and allowed for no more than ten minutes to absorb water again, develop flavor and share with the dish .

-The more delicate the dish, the more it should be considered to use marjoram instead of oregano.
-A rule of thumb is: - rustic Mediterranean and southern French dishes oregano, - refined northern French dishes: marjoram.
+The more delicate the dish, the more you should consider using marjoram instead of oregano.
+A rule of thumb is: - rustic Mediterranean and southern French dishes: oregano, - refined northern French dishes: marjoram.

 • 100% dried leaf (zipped) of the Origanum majorana